-University Colleges: Canadian university colleges offer students a choice of either academic oriented university degree programs or practical-oriented college diplomas and certificates.
+University Colleges: Canadian university colleges offer students a choice of either academically-oriented university degree programs or practical-oriented college diplomas and certificates.
 They also offer combined degree/diploma programs and university transfer programs.

-A community college is a public post-secondary educational institution that offers a variety of programmes to high-school graduates and adults seeking further education or employment training.
-Public colleges offer vocational programmes in a wide range of professional and technical fields including business, health, science, agriculture, applied arts, technology, skilled trades, and social services.
+A community college is a public post-secondary educational institution that offers a variety of programs to high-school graduates and adults seeking further education or employment training.
+Public colleges offer vocational programs in a wide range of professional and technical fields including business, health, science, agriculture, applied arts, technology, skilled trades, and social services.

-Diplomas are awarded for the successful completion of two- or three-year programmes, while certificate programmes most often take one year to complete.
+Diplomas are awarded for the successful completion of two- or three-year programs, while certificate programs most often take one year to complete.

 Many colleges offer university transfer programs, providing the first two years of a university

 undergraduate program.
-Many also offer bachelor’s and applied degree programmes.
+Many also offer bachelor’s and applied for degree programs.
 Colleges are much cheaper than universities and more career-oriented.

 Community colleges and technical institutes: They typically have a more vocational-related curriculum.
 These institutes have the primary function of responding to the training needs of business, industry, and public service sectors.
 Most colleges and technical institutes offer diplomas and certificates rather than degrees.